Puliyedath/cupcake_genesis/README.md

 # Cupcakes Application

-This is a Remix application with a PostgreSQL database running in Docker containers.
+This is a Remix application with a PostgreSQL database running in Docker containers (Only for dev purpose).

 ## Prerequisites